wavevision/namespace-translator/README.md

 **Make sure your component has `inject` allowed.**

 The trait will provide your component class with `$translator` property.
 The translator will look for resources in configured dir names inside component's namespace.

+> **Note**: The `translate` macro in component templates will, of course, work too.

 ### Translated models